afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

 .. code-block:: none

                Align the EPI to the anatomy.
-Also, process in standard space.
+Also, process in MNI space, using the 2009c non-linear template.

                For alignment in either direction, add the 'align' block, which aligns the anatomy to the EPI.
 To then align the EPI to the anat